juhasev/sample-ninja-help/rewards-tremendous.md

 ## Tremendous

 Tremendous lets you reward panelists with merchant gift cards, prepaid Visa cards, PayPal payouts, bank transfers and charity donations across 200+ countries and dozens of currencies.

-Rewards are delivered by Tremendous directly to the panelist's email address, so there is nothing extra for you to send.
+Unlike the other reward partners, **Sample Ninja sends the Tremendous reward email itself**.
+Tremendous hands back a redemption link and your panel emails it to the panelist, using an email template you control.
+See **The Reward Email** below.

 If you do not have a Tremendous account yet, visit www.tremendous.com to create one.